Tips for coping with anger

 Discover a healthy way to release your anger

 Don’t believe what you’ve heard for so many years.
 All too many people believe that “letting it out” is the best means of coping with anger and frustration.
 However, when people think of “letting it out” they often think of aggressive means of venting their anger in the form of tirades and outbursts.
 These are non-productive, won’t resolve your issues, and will only serve to reinforce your problem with anger.

 A healthier method of “letting it out” could include hitting the gym for a heavy workout, going for a run, or having a non-aggressive discussion with your counsellor.

 Determining what the true source of your anger is can help you better manage your anger and your responses.
-A short fuse can often be attributed to behaviors observed and learned in childhood.
+A short fuse can often be attributed to behaviours observed and learned in childhood.
 Perhaps you watched your parents scream at one another, throw items, or even react with physical abuse.
-This can often led someone to believe that this is the best method of expressing anger.
+This can often lead someone to believe that this is the best method of expressing anger.
 Anger can also be used as a means of covering up other forms of emotion; like shame, insecurities, or confusion.

 Learning new methods of expressing your other emotions can help you to keep your anger at bay.

 Become familiar with your triggers to avoid outbursts

 Learning your triggers and the signs of an impending angry outburst can help you to be more aware of the warning signs that you are about to have an outburst.
 There are often very clear physical signs that you are under stress and about to lose your temper.
 By recognizing the signs you will be able to take the necessary steps to curb your anger before it gets greatly out of control.

 Your triggers will vary greatly, based upon your unique lifestyle, family situation and other factors that are unique to you.
 Some of them could be your daily commute, dinnertime with your significant other, meetings at work, and any other situations that set your blood to boiling!